gschultz64/Memory/README.md

 I really liked the idea of using the Spotify API to play different song clips for each color in the game, so I would like to try adding that in the future.

+I also have audio files that I can use for sound effects, but I didn't get to implementing those yet.

 Allow the player to choose the color palette for the game, especially if someone wants a color-blind mode.

 Add a mode to play the game forever without having to hit "reset game".
 So the board would have to reset as soon as all matches are made.

 ## Final Thoughts